patrickmj/ItemViews/README.md

 # ItemViews
-Omeka plugin to keep track of item views and display recent and popular items
+Omeka plugin to keep track of item views and display recently viewed and popular items

 ## About